 - Individual Stop Loss (ISL): ISL protects against large claims incurred by individuals by creating a payment threshold or “specific deductible.”
 If any single claim goes over that determined threshold amount, ISL kicks in to reimburse the plan for claims subsequently paid beyond that deductible amount.

 - Aggregate Stop Loss (ASL): ASL provides the same protection as ISL, only for an aggregation of smaller claims that add up to a total threshold amount rather than a handful of extreme ones.
-Aggregate stop loss kicks in once the total of claims hits the predetermined benchmark, after which claims paid by the plan in excess of that threshold are reimbursed to the plan.
+Aggregate stop loss kicks in once the total number of claims hits the predetermined benchmark, after which claims paid by the plan in excess of that threshold are reimbursed to the plan.

 2. People Covered

-How viable Self-funded healthcare is for your company depends on a great many factors.
+How viable self-funded healthcare is for your company depends on a great many factors.
 These include (but are by no means limited to) the size of your participant population (depth of the risk pool), the demographic makeup of your workforce, and the healthcare market in which you operate.

 Stop-loss “reinsurance” carriers are working hard to make self-funding viable for a broader group of employers.
 Innovative new programs are being developed to expand self-funded plans into smaller organizations and markets.
-Using models that prioritize an individual business's financial discipline, its employees' health and its overall risk-tolerance alongside ISL and ASL coverage, plans can be drawn to fit businesses and institutions with increasingly smaller risk pools, allowing smaller and smaller companies to benefit from this model.
+Using models that prioritize an individual business's financial discipline, its employees' health and its overall risk tolerance alongside ISL and ASL coverage, plans can be drawn to fit businesses and institutions with increasingly smaller risk pools, allowing smaller and smaller companies to benefit from this model.

 Fiduciary Issues for Self-Funded Plans

-Under the Employee Retirement Income Security Act of 1974 (“ERISA”), private self funded benefit plans are exempt from State insurance laws.
+Under the Employee Retirement Income Security Act of 1974 (“ERISA”), private self-funded benefit plans are exempt from State insurance laws.
 In other words, these plans must comply with Federal law, but can avoid compliance with many burdensome State based laws.
 Yet, along with these benefits, ERISA also imposes some extra duties as well.
 Companies with self-funded health plans must appoint individuals with discretionary authority over the plan and its assets.
 These appointees must be named in the plan document and are responsible for overseeing and managing the institution's self-funding policies.